-9. A candidate must be a member of TSA for at least one year before seeking a national office.
+a national office.

 10. All candidates should have the ability to express opinions, make decisions, and be neat and business-like in appearance.

 11. All candidates should carefully read the section in the TSA bylaws about national officer qualifications and duties, and, specifically, the responsibilities of the office they seek.

 12. No individual may serve more than one term in the same national office.

 13. Candidates must attend all national officer candidate meetings at the national TSA conference.
 Failure to attend all candidate meetings may result in removal.

 14. Any candidate elected as a national officer at the national conference may not hold a state or local TSA office concurrently with his or her term as a national officer.

 15. If elected, a national TSA officer will miss approximately five school days during the school year to fulfill his or her duties and must be able to travel alone and independently to all required events.

-16. Additionally, the elected TSA president will be required to attend the TSA, Inc. Board of Directors meetings in the fall of 2013 and June 2014.
-No exceptions.
+16. Additionally, the elected TSA president will be required to attend the TSA, Inc. Board of Directors meetings in the fall of 2017 in Reston, Virginia and June 2018 in Atlanta, Georgia.
 17. If a school district, or the officer’s parents, requires an adult travel companion for any national TSA officer, it will be at their own expense.
 The companion will not participate in the officer program.

 21. The qualifications to be a candidate for national TSA office restrict persons not legally residing in the United States of America.

 1. Those members interested in running for national office may contact Mrs. Suzy Orr, Program Manager at firstname.lastname@example.org beginning January 17, 2017.
 In your e-mail request, please include your name, home mailing address and home telephone number.
 You will receive an application packet by email.

-The page was changed, and it reads: